karankumbhar47/Crop-Recommendation-system/Phase2_Report.md

    - Forecast market prices for the predicted yield using the Price Predictor model based on the location.

 3. **Crop Recommendation:**
-   - Calculate the expected income by multiplying yeild and price predicted for each crop.
+   - Calculate the expected income by multiplying yield and price predicted for each crop.
    - Recommend crops with the highest estimated income, indicating potential profitability.

 4. **Output:**